terra-quantum-public/tq42sdk/docs/source/Python_Developer_Guide/Introduction.md

        client.login()
    ```

-If you have previously authenticated and your credentials are still valid, you will be automatically authenticated.
+- If you have previously authenticated and your credentials are still valid, you will be automatically authenticated.
 However, if your credentials have expired, you will see a prompt to authenticate and can do so using the command above.
+- The authentication validity will keep extending as long as you are using it within a 30 day period.

 2. By defining AUTH_CLIENT_ID and AUTH_CLIENT_SECRET in the environment variables.
     - This authentication doesn't require user interaction.